 U-Line recommends allowing the unit to run overnight before loading with product.
+As warm air rises, the temperature inside the unit tends to be slightly warmer at the top and slightly cooler at the bottom.

 When plugged in, the unit will begin operating under the factory default settings.
 If the unit was turned off during installation, simply press and the unit will immediately switch on.
 To turn the unit off, press .